CS171/Homework_instructions/week-08/hw/week-08_hw.md

 ![W08HW-templatePreview](cs171_w8_hw_template.png?raw=true "W08HW-templatePreview")

-Before Fraya left to pursue her dream to live off-grid in a lighthouse in Iceland, she finished some mayor parts of the projects.
+Before Fraya left to pursue her dream to live off-grid in a lighthouse in Iceland, she finished some major parts of the project.
 Most prominently, she created:

 - a responsive html grid for all the components,
 - a brush component (brushable timeline), which allows users to filter the dataset by dates, and